This project can cost anywhere from $1,500 to $40,000, so take a look at what could affect this price and get a quote from a pro.

 Shingles | $2 – $6 |

-Fiber cement panels cost $2.50 to $15 per square foot or anywhere from $60 to $240 each, not including labor.
+Fiber cement panels cost $2.50 to $15 per square foot, not including labor.
 You’ll pay more for larger panels than you will for smaller or narrower panels.
 Generally, you’ll save up to 50% by buying in bulk.
 They come in many sizes, including:

 ---|---|

-Fiber cement planks cost $0.70 to $8 per square foot or $7 to $50 each.
-You’ll find planks, along with shingles, at almost any home improvement store.
+Fiber cement planks cost $4 to $6 per square foot or approximately $30 each.
 They mimic the look of wood siding.
 Although cheaper than panels, they take far longer to install correctly, increasing labor prices.

 The best way to install fiber cement siding on your home is by hiring a fiber cement siding installer near you to do the job correctly the first time around.
 Installing fiber cement should be left for the professionals because: